 - Halve and core each pear and then cut into small pieces.

-- Add the chopped pears and 4 tbsp of water (and spices if desired) to a pot.
+- Add the chopped pears and 4 tablespoon of water (and spices if desired) to a pot.
 Cover and cook over low heat until tender.
-(This will depend on how soft the pears were before cooking – anywhere from 4-16 mins)
+(This will depend on how soft the pears were before cooking - anywhere from 4-16 mins)

 - Once cooked transfer the pears to a food processor/blender and puree to desired consistency.